 On the first Sunday of the month, the service includes the laying on of hands and healing.
 Healing, reconciliation and restoration are integral to the good news of Jesus Christ.
 For this reason prayer for individuals, focused through laying on of hands or anointing with oil, has a proper place within the public prayer of the Church.
 God’s gracious activity of healing is to be seen both as part of the proclaiming of the good news and as an outworking of the presence of the Spirit in the life of the Church.

 This is usually held on the second and fourth Wednesdays.
 This is a simple service of the Word with bible readings.
-We often use different forms of Morning Prayer including from Common Worship as well as other forms including from the Celtic traditions.
+We often use different forms of Morning Prayer including from Common Worship as well as from the Celtic traditions.
 It is often led by members of the congregation.